pketh/metome/README.md

 - using mongo, node, client JS

 # TODO
-move the dependencies to a package.json ...
+- move the dependencies to a package.json ...
+- usage / how to run (basically, node server.js)